rust-lang/book/nostarch/chapter11.md

 ```

 The three sections of output include the unit tests, the integration test, and
 the doc tests.
+Note that if any test in a section fails, the following sections
+will not be run.
+For example, if a unit test fails, there won’t be any output
+for integration and doc tests because those tests will only be run if all unit
+tests are passing.

-The first section for the unit tests [1] is the same as we’ve
+The first section for the unit tests [1] is the same as we’ve been seeing: one
-been seeing: one line for each unit test (one named `internal` that we added in
+line for each unit test (one named `internal` that we added in Listing 11-12)
-Listing 11-12) and then a summary line for the unit tests.
+and then a summary line for the unit tests.

 The integration tests section starts with the line `Running
 tests/integration_test.rs` [2].
 Next, there is a line for each test function in